Radk6/MC-Optimization-Guide/modpack-specific/packs-1.16.5.md

 <details>
   <summary>Click to see instructions</summary>

-1. Download the latest version of The Winter Rescue
+1. Install the latest version of The Winter Rescue
 2. Update Forge to the latest version
 3. Update FerriteCore and JEI to their latest versions
 4. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed (Except LazyDFU!)